mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * Find All References
     * Rename Symbol - there and all references
     * Change All Occurrences - like "Rename Symbol", but live; may be buggy

+* Key Bindings
+  * can install presets such as Vim key bindings as an extension
+    * see "Vim emulation for Visual Studio Code"
+    * supports some popular plugin features including easymotion, surround, commentary, indent-object, and sneak

 * Keyboard Shortcuts
   - to view, click gear icon in lower-left and select "Keyboard Shortcuts"